All Episodes

 It's a pleasure to speak with you.

-There's even an IOTA of you know, um the possibility of having traffic issues.
+There's even an iota of, you know, the possibility of having traffic issues.

-I have to work with Department of Parking and Traffic.
+I have to work with the Department of Parking and Traffic.

-I mean, they provide barricades, but I gotta pay for barricades.
+I mean, they provide barricades, but I got to pay for barricades.

-I gotta show them that I paid for Porta John if by my attendance I I mean heck, even if there's certain places where if I have a fortune teller at my at my uh carnival or whatever I'm setting up, I even have to have a permit for the fortune teller.
+I mean, heck, even if there's certain places where if I have a fortune teller at my carnival or whatever I'm setting up, I even have to have a permit for the fortune teller.

-I mean, I I absolutely don't know, but everywhere you go, I mean, it's practically a 200 page booklet on all the rules and regulations and hoops you have to jump through in order to put any kind of gathering on.
+I mean, I absolutely don't know, but everywhere you go, I mean, it's practically a 200-page booklet on all the rules and regulations and hoops you have to jump through in order to put any kind of gathering on.

 How much does all this cost?

-So and San Francisco's one of the one of the worst as far as what kind of events, if I may probe what kind of events?
+So, and San Francisco is one of the worst as far as what kind of events, if I may probe, what kind of events?

-Oh, it ranges um races like half marathons, uh, lobster festivals, uh mostly sports, but uh music shows.
+Oh, it ranges races like half marathons, lobster festivals, mostly sports, but music shows.

-Um I've not even had a lot of people.
+And I mean, I've even had a lot of money.

-So you're wondering, you're wondering where are all the similar permits that this munch has to have for New York City and Washington and Seattle, wherever they are.
+So you're wondering where are all the similar permits that this munch has to have for New York City and Washington and Seattle, wherever they are.

 Right.

-And and I've even had events um, I've had them shut down because of, you know, they said, oh, I was missing a permit.
+And I've even had events, I've had them shut down because of, you know, they said, oh, I was missing a permit.

-I mean, I've had the riot police uh and police show up and completely show the place shut the shut the event down because, for example, like I was over um the what the fire marshal allowed me to have as far as like attendance.
+I mean, I've had the riot police and police show up and completely show the place, shut the event down because, for example, like I was over what the fire marshal allowed me to have as far as like attendance.

-I mean have you ever done an anti-circumcision event in uh San Francisco?
+Have you ever done an anti-circumcision event in San Francisco?

 No.

-No, I actually I'm very selective about what I uh pick and choose as far as events go.
+No, I actually am very selective about what I pick and choose as far as events go.

 I mean, anything goes here.

-Well, let me let me fill you in on the answer to your question, at least as it relates to Zaccati Park in New York.
+Well, let me fill you in on the answer to your question, at least as it relates to Zuccotti Park in New York.

-Uh and and this this is from the business insider, and this is the real reason why they weren't kicked out last Friday.
+And this is from the Business Insider, and this is the real reason why they weren't kicked out last Friday.

-If you recall, they were supposed to be kicked out just so the park could be cleaned, and then they would be allowed back in.
+If you recall, they were supposed to be kicked out just so the park could be cleaned and then they were going to be allowed back in.

-But they thought that it'd be the first step of a permanent evacuation.
+But they thought that would be the first step of a permanent evacuation.

 They refused to go, and everybody involved backed down.